angular/angular/aio/content/guide/pipes.md

 You must register custom pipes.
 If you don't, Angular reports an error.
-Angular CLI's generator registers the pipe automatically.
+The [Angular CLI's](cli) generator registers the pipe automatically.

 </div>